man using calculator at desk

 Partnerships and collaborations

-Our research is regularly used and funded by government bodies, law enforcement and other public and private organisations who deal with fraud and other economic crime.
-Recent funders include the Home Office, HM Inspectorate of Constabulary, Intellectual Property Office, the Nuffield Foundation, Cifas, City of London Police, the Engineering and Physical Sciences Research Council (EPSRC) and Crowe UK (formerly Crowe Clark Whitehill LLP).
+Our research is regularly used and funded by government bodies, law enforcement and other public and private organisations that deal with fraud and other economic crimes.
+Recent funders include the Institute of Chartered Accountants of England and Wales, Home Office, HM Inspectorate of Constabulary, Intellectual Property Office, the Nuffield Foundation, Cifas, City of London Police, the Engineering and Physical Sciences Research Council (EPSRC) and Crowe UK (formerly Crowe Clark Whitehill LLP).

 Researchers